How to make air dry clay at home – 10 recipes you should try

 - If you pick a recipe that requires cooking, make sure you don’t over cook the dough.

 - To make colored air dry clay, color while wet.
-You can use food coloring while working together the igridients, or add a drop of tempera or acrylic paint to pieces of clay and mold it until the paint incorporates into the air dry clay.
+You can use food coloring while working together the ingredients, or add a drop of tempera or acrylic paint to pieces of clay and mold it until the paint incorporates into the air dry clay.

 - “Condition” the clay.
 After your clay comes together in a nice round ball your job is not over.
 Make sure you knead the clay for at least a couple of minutes.
 Just like yeast dough, air dry clay also needs kneading to become nice and smooth.
 (Be careful with the cooked clay, you will need to handle it while still hot.)

 - Add glitter in the mix to make sparkly clay that your kids will love!
 Also, it will make Holiday crafts more festive.

 How to make air dry clay with flour

 Using flour, as the main component for air dry clay, is pretty common.
 Several recipes use it as a base, or as a component for the DIY clay, for example: